How Effective Are Neural Networks for Fixing Security Vulnerabilities: Experiment Setup

 \subsection{Large Language Model Setups}

 We evaluate each LLM with two input setups: (1) the buggy lines are commented as part of the input and (2) without the buggy lines.
 We observe that InCoder fixes more vulnerabilites when the input contains buggy line comments, while the other LLMs perform better without buggy lines.
 We then report the best-performing setup for each model in the rest of this paper.
-For fine-tuned LLMs, we follow the input format with buggy line comments used in \cite{clmapr23} which is described in Table~\ref{tab:prmopt}. \lin{added}
+For fine-tuned LLMs, we follow the input format with buggy line comments used in \cite{clmapr23} which is described in Table~\ref{tab:prmopt}.

 We configure each model to generate 10 patches for each vulnerability.
 For CodeT5, CodeGen, PLBART and InCoder, we set their beam search size to 10.
 For Codex, we set its parameter \textit{n}, the number of candidates to generate, to 10.
 Considering the inherent randomness of the sampling method adopted by Codex, we run it twenty-five times for each vulnerability to obtain the average results.
-We run twenty-five times to control the margin of error small ($\leq$0.3) at 95\% confidence level \yi{do we need to explain why we run so many times?}\todo{to confirm}.
+We run twenty-five times to control the margin of error small ($\leq$0.3) at 95\% confidence level.
 We set the sampling temperature of Codex to 0.6, which is shown to have the best performance when sampling ten candidates in prior work~\cite{chen2021evaluating}.
 We set the max number of newly generated tokens to 400 for Codex due to its request rate limit, and to 512 for all other LLMs.